 Tesla revises plans for German gigafactory with more details on product lines

-Tesla (TSLA.O) on Thursday revised its application for a planned gigafactory in Europe to include details for plans to produce battery cells on site and an expansion of other production lines, German officials said.
+FRANKFURT (Reuters) - Tesla on Thursday revised its application for a planned gigafactory in Europe to include details for plans to produce battery cells on site and an expansion of other production lines, German officials said.

 It also includes plans to reduce water consumption so that usage remains constant compared to earlier proposals despite the expansion.